 One bag done three ways!
 It’s fun to see how a basic bag can evolve.
 This is the third version of our Trio, featuring straight line quilting across the upper panels, plus an adjustable, detachable strap and zippered front pocket.

-You might not be traveling far at the moment, but a handsome tote is a wonderful addition to your collection any day!
-A subtle bit of gorgeous embroidery is the finishing touch that really makes a project your own.
+Whether you’re traveling near or far, our handsome, go-everywhere tote is a wonderful addition to your packing plans.
+A subtle monogram is the finishing touch that really makes the project your own.

 The front of a bag is a bit like a blank slate.
 We started with a gorgeous metallic linen, then added a quilted windowpane grid, and finally, arranged twelve tone-on-tone yo-yos as the perfect dimensional accent.

-Freshen up for spring outings with a fabulous tote you can use for farmers’ markets, retail therapy or just as a new everyday bag.
 This is what we call a statement bag.
 It’s specifically designed to make the best use of a fabric collection’s boldest, brightest colors and motifs.
+There’s a free pattern for the unique curved “wave” pockets on the front and back.

-As we return to outdoor events and festivals, did you know many venues no longer allow closed totes and bags?
+Many event venues and campuses no longer allow closed totes and bags.
 If you want to carry in a larger bag, it must be see-through.
-S4H to the rescue with a fashionable solution.
+Try our fashionable solution in clear vinyl with cotton accents.
+You’ll love the hanging pocket.